This post was updated on April 10, 2023

 There is a lot of debate as to whether or not bleach or bleach-based products can be used to clean a wood deck.
 After all, bleach is cheap and readily available and has always been known as a household cleaner.
 To better understand this dilemma, let’s take a look at what bleach is.

 There are several types of bleach but we will stick to the most common.
-Chlorine bleach like found in swimming pools and household bleach, contains sodium hypochlorite.
-Oxygen bleach like found in many bleach based wood cleaners, contains hydrogen peroxide or sodium percarbonate.
-All of the top 3 deck cleaner we rate contain a blend of sodium percarbonate and special buffers that are designed to work on exterior wood.
+Chlorine bleach like found in swimming pools and household bleach contains sodium hypochlorite.
+Oxygen bleach like found in many bleach-based wood cleaners contains hydrogen peroxide or sodium percarbonate.
+All of the top 3 deck cleaners we rated contain a blend of sodium percarbonate and special buffers that are designed to work on exterior wood.